Informatics-John-Innes-Centre/bio-polymarker/README.md

 # bio-polyploid-tools

+This project is now maintained by the informatics department at the John Innes Centre and can be found [here](https://github.com/Informatics-John-Innes-Centre/bio-polymarker).

 ## Introduction

 This tools are designed to deal with polyploid wheat.
 The first tool is to design KASP primers, making them as specific as possible.